Tempest1ss1mo/CU_Blueboard/README.md

         client_secret: YOUR_CLIENT_SECRET
       ```
       Save/exit and share the regenerated `config/master.key` securely with your team.
 Confirm the entry with `bin/rails credentials:show`.

+   **Important for OAuth Testing:**
+   - If your Google Cloud project is in "Testing" mode, you must add test user emails under *APIs & Services > OAuth consent screen > Test users*
+   - Alternatively, publish your app to "Production" status to allow any @columbia.edu/@barnard.edu email
 4. Prepare the database:
    ```bash
    bin/rails db:prepare